 - Learn and adopt – Keep an eye on the competition.
 What works for them will probably work for you.

-- Feedback loops – How do non-related individuals experience your brand?
+- Feedback loops – How do non-related individuals feel about your brand?
 Feedback will help detect flaws with your brand recognition, and this may open doors you haven’t seen before.

-Have you found any other strategies that tend to work well?
+Have you found any other strategies that work well?
 Have you had success with any of the tips mentioned above?
 Give us a shout in the comments.